sunithan29/Searchable-Symmetric-Encryption/README.md

 Implementation notes:

 1. Generate a masterkey using masterkey_gen.
 This creates a 16 byte long key which will be used to encrypt the input file and      generate a trapdoor for a keyword.
+Ensure you choose the correct encoding and length for the key.

+       -s $ python3 masterkey_gen.py > masterkey

 2. Build an Index using build_index.py:

    (a)input_index: The input file is encrypted using the masterkey and generates an index